keionbis/RBE501_StewartPlatform/stewart/README.md

 roslaunch stewart stewart.launch
 ```

 To view the IMU and Joint forces,

-  In Gazebo press ctrl+T and select the gazebo.mgsd.IMU or gazebo.msgs.WrenchStamoed messages respectively
+  In Gazebo press Ctrl+T

+  select the gazebo.mgsd.IMU or gazebo.msgs.WrenchStamoed messages respectively

 Note: THis requires ROS kinetic (ubuntu 16.04) to run correctly